Connect with others who understand.

 Retinal problems are often related to how well SLE is controlled — if lupus control is good, retinal problems are less likely.
 It’s important to seek prompt treatment for eye problems and any other developing or worsening lupus symptoms.

-Some forms of retinal disease don’t produce symptoms, and most cases are mild.
-The main signs are tiny white spots (called cotton wool spots) and small areas of bleeding from the blood vessels of the retina.
-Severe cases, however, can result in loss of vision or other significant problems.
+Some types of retinal disease don’t cause pain or a poking feeling.
+Instead, signs can include tiny white spots (called cotton wool spots) or small areas of bleeding in the retina.
+Severe cases can cause vision loss or other serious problems.

 Vasculitis of the Retina